sal55/langs/cthings/candm.md

 **192** There is a special **istrue** operator, where istrue X is equivalent to !!X in C.

 **193** There is a `sign` operator, applied to numeric expressions, which returns -1, 0, or 1.
-Sometimes called the spaceship operator in other languages.
-Here it is written as sign(x), and its type matches x (either int or float).
-(Correction, the 'spaceship' operator appears to take two operands, as in: a <=> b.
-In M the equivalent would be sign(a-b).)

 **194** Enums in M are usually 'open' names as in C. So that the two 'green' enums for example in:
 ````
 enum {red, green, blue};
 enum {red, amber, green};
 ````
 will clash.
-In M, enums can be defined under an umbrella type:
+In M, enums can be defined under an umbrella record type:
 ````
-type rgb = enum(red, green, blue)
+record rgb =
+	enumdata =
+		red, green, blue
+	end
+end

-type lights = enum (red, amber, green)
+record lights =
+	enumdata =
+		red, amber, green
+	end
+end
 ````
-But now, you need to write rgb.green or lights.green to disambiguate (the type system really is not so sophisticated as it can work this out from context).
+But now, you need to write `rgb.green` or `lights.green` to disambiguate (the type system really is not so sophisticated as it can work this out from context).

 **194** There is a 'clamp' operator, used as `clamp(x, a,b)` which returns `x` but adjusted to be within the range `a..b` inclusive.

 **195** In C, you can legally write like this:
 ````
-a+b;
-a==b;
+a + b;
+a == b;
 ````
 A compiler may or may not warn.
 M doen't allow this.
 In order to evaluate such an expression (for the purpose of checking an expression, or to get it loaded into a register, or any other purpose) you have to write them as:
 ````
-eval a+b
+eval a + b
-eval a=b
+eval a = b
 ````

 **196** Both languages allows hex floating constants (M also in binary and other bases).
 But C does it in a peculiar way: